 With my first speaking gig of the year out of the way, I travelled to London to meet with the insurer I work with.
 My confidence was growing at this point so I felt more comfortable asking for changes I had been thinking about the year previously.

 - building the quote and bind system

-It was a successful meeting, although I’m waiting for some of the changes coming to fruition due to my application to build the quote and bind system still being processed (more on that later).
+It was a successful meeting, but I am still waiting for some of the changes coming to fruition.
+This is because my application to build the quote and bind system is still being processed (more on that later).

 In February I launched a new product called legal expenses.

 I’ve written about the disappointing product launch already.
 I don’t feel as downbeat as I did when writing that post as more customers are adding legal expenses to their policy and people are starting to use it (particularly the late payment service).

 However, the launch didn’t live up to the expectations I’d set myself.
 I thought this would inch me towards product / market fit (yes, I still feel like I haven’t reached product / market fit!) and the uptake would be higher than it was.
 Whilst the adoption rate has improved, I feel there’s something missing from the business.
 This product wasn’t the missing piece of the jigsaw that I thought it would be.